Alfresco/alfresco-ng2-components/docs/content-services/content-action.component.md

 ## Details

 The document actions are rendered on a dropdown menu for each items of content.
 You can use the `target` property to choose whether the action applies to folders, documents or both.
-(By default the actions are applied to both)
+(By default the actions are applied to both).

 A number of built-in actions are defined to handle common use cases: